Word Meanings - ENTERTAIN - Book Publishers vocabulary database

 1. The passing of a bill into a law; the giving of legislative sanction and executive approval to a bill whereby it is established as a law.
 2. That which is enacted or passed into a law; a law; a decree; a statute; a prescribed requirement; as, - ALTERNATING CURRENT

-pay, give, restore, make an offering; akin to OFries. jelda, OS. geldan, D. gelden to cost, to be worth, G. gelten, OHG. geltan to pay, restore, make an offering, be worth, Icel. gjalda to pay, give up, Dan. gielde to be worth, Sw. gälla to be - DISMISSAL
+pay, give, restore, make an offering; akin to OFries. jelda, OS. geldan, D. gelden to cost, to be worth, G. gelten, OHG. geltan to pay, restore, make an offering, be worth, Icel. gjalda to pay, give up, Dan. gielde to be worth, Sw. gälla to be - ALTERNATION

 Permutation.
 3. The response of the congregation speaking alternately with the minister.
 Mason.
 Alternation of generation.
 See under Generation. (more info) 1.
 The reciprocal succession of things in time or place; the act of following and being - ENACTURE